franchyreyes/simpleCRUD-flutter-app/README.md

 2- Using the Dart intl tools

-With the appâ€™s root directory as the current directory and run this code in the console
+With the app’s root directory as the current directory and run this code in the console
 ```
 flutter packages pub run intl_translation:generate_from_arb  --output-dir=lib/l10n --no-use-deferred-loading  lib/l10n/intl_en.arb lib/l10n/intl_es.arb lib/locale/locales.dart
 ```